XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/tdolls.md

 >
 > [KR "Wiki".](https://gfl.zzzzz.kr/dolls.php?lang=en) Includes in-depth stat analysis.

-### How do I see a detailed version of a doll's stat?

-> Formation>Show Equip.
-The stats are above the equip boxes.

-@ Visual

 ### Is there a comprehensive list of Limited Event Dolls?

 > [From redditor u/BigStupidJellyfish_.](https://big-stupid-jellyfish.github.io/GFMath/pages/limited-dolls.html)